[ratemypost]

 Once you have explored the entire area and taken plenty of pictures, head back to the first set of hoodoos to return to the trail and continue back to the trailhead.

 Looking for other great hikes in the Kanab area?
-Below are a few options nearby:
+You may also be interested in these resources.

-Have you been to Grand Staircase Escalante National Monument?
+What did you think of this whimsical hike?
 Questions about hiking to the Toadstool Hoodoos?
 Let us know in the comments below!

 Save this article on Pinterest!